Update: Prices have come down since this post was published shortly after the restaurant opened. Prices below are current as of August 2020.

 Located in the space formerly occupied by Prima in Kailua, they specialize in tacos and quesadillas with fun and interesting sides done well — a mix of familiar offerings made from scratch, with great sauces and top-notch ingredients.

-On offer are five different tacos ($3.80-$4 each): Baja fish, al pastor, carne asada, chicken mole and veggie.
-Carnitas tacos, a sixth, top the list at $4.80 apiece.
+On offer are six tacos ($3.95-$4 each): Baja fish, al pastor, carnitas, chicken mole, veggie and vegan.
+Carne asada, a seventh, tops the list at $4.80 per taco.
 Each has a distinct flavor profile and the right garnish and sauce.
 It’s not often that you see al pastor done properly on a vertical spit.
 I also can't remember the last time I saw mole in Hawaii.
 Of the six, the standouts were the mole, veggie and fish.
 The mole was unctuous and rich.
 The condiments added additional layers of freshness and brightness.
 The veggie had layers of distinct flavor that worked well together.
 The fish was crispy outside and tender on the inside, and the shaved radish contrasted nicely.

 These tacos aren't cheap eats, but Mexican food can be grossly underpriced when done at a very high level.
 Tortillas are made from corn imported from Oaxaca and soaked, milled and made into masa in the kitchen.
 The tacos are worth every penny.

 Quesadillas run $4 to $7.50 with cheese, al pastor, carne asada, vegetarian and vegan (mushroom with vegan cheese) fillings.
-Sinchronizadas, aka quesadillas made with queso Oaxaca and two flour tortillas, fun $5 to $8.50.
+Sinchronizadas, aka quesadillas made with queso Oaxaca and two flour tortillas, run $6.50 to $9.50.

 There are a couple of vegan options with wow factor; they've got me coming back for more.